 Of course, you don’t have to figure this out mathematically–you can simply take a photo, upload it to your computer, and look at its dimensions on your desktop.

 Then divide your pixel dimensions by your acceptable PPI count.

 So if you want to know how large a 24 MP full-frame camera can print at 300 PPI, you’ll divide 6000 pixels by 300 PPI and 4000 pixels by 300 PPI, for 13.3 x 20 images.

 So, a 24 MP camera, using 300 PPI images, can print 13.3 x 20 images at maximum.

 And the only way to increase your print size is to drop the PPI, which will in turn hurt print quality.

-(One caveat is that some programs can help you artificially increase the pixel dimensions of an image.
+(One warning: some programs can help you artificially increase the pixel dimensions of an image.
 These programs aren’t perfect, but they’re worth keeping in mind for if you decide you want to print larger than your camera allows.)